rolemadelen/minimalist-blog/src/post/1456-maximum-number-of-vowels-in-a-substring-of-given-length.md

 ---
-title: '(1456) Maximum Number of Vowels in a Substring of Given Length'
+title: '😾 1456.
+Maximum Number of Vowels in a Substring of Given Length'
 date: '2023-09-17 04:59:00'
 lang: 'en'
-type: 'note'
+type: 'ps'
 ---

 - Difficulty: 😾 Medium